Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 If I change it to CEO NOT Assistant, you can see that I exclude 1000 leads from the search.

-I can do the same thing by adding another keyword and clicking on the exclusion button
+I can do the same thing by adding another keyword and clicking the exclusion button.

-Once you click, the button will appear in red and the exclusion will work exactly like if you had put a NOT boolean operator
+Once you click, the button will appear in red, and the exclusion will work exactly as if you had put a NOT Boolean operator.

 - Marketing AND B2B